EduArt-Robotik/edu_robot/documentation/setup/raspberry/setup_raspberry.md

 dtparam=spi=on
 ```

-And add following lines to the file:
+And add following lines to the file end:

 ```bash
 dtoverlay=spi1-2cs